borislav-rakic/WebWakeFrontend/README.md

 ## Authors and Acknowledgement

 This frontend application was implemented by Borislav Rakic.
-I want to thank Omer Ozer for creating the repeating background image and Toptal for hosting it (https://www.toptal.com/designers/subtlepatterns/spikes-pattern/).